Petyr Baelish: Season 7

 Throughout the season, after Jon Snow threatens him to stay away from Sansa, Baelish attempts to turn Sansa and her sister Arya against each other following the latter's return to Winterfell.
 To add further incentive, Baelish arranges for Arya to find the letter Sansa wrote Robb, asking him to surrender, while she was held by the Lannisters.
 Baelish continues his manipulation of Sansa, seemingly convincing her that Arya intends to murder her and take her role as Lady of Winterfell.
-Sansa brings Arya into the hall with everyone present, including a smug Baelish.
-However, she reveals that Baelish is actually the one on trial.
+Sansa brings Arya into the hall with everyone present, including a smug Baelish, and appears to accuse her of murder and treason, but she reveals that the accusations are actually directed at Baelish himself.
 Caught off-guard, Baelish sputters with confusion but eventually recovers and questions Sansa about what's happening.
-Sansa reveals his numerous crimes, including his murder of Lysa Arryn, his orchestration of both Jon Arryn's and Eddard Stark's murders, and his manipulation of the Starks and Lannisters into war.
-Though concerned by her knowledge, Baelish quickly denies the accusations, citing lack of evidence or witnesses, until Bran Stark reveals that he has seen Baelish's betrayal of Eddard Stark himself due to his ability to see events in the past and around him.
+Sansa accuses him of murdering Lysa Arryn despite the two of them having claimed earlier to the Lords of the Vale that Lysa committed suicide, but Baelish tries to curry favor with Sansa by reminding her that he killed Lysa to stop her from pushing Sansa through the moon door out of jealousy.
+Sansa goes on to reveal more of Baelish's crimes such as arranging Jon Arryn's murder, betraying Ned Stark to Joffrey, and manipulating the Starks, Lannisters and numerous other houses into war so that he could claim the Iron Throne for himself.
+Baelish denies these accusations, citing a lack of evidence or credible witnesses, though Bran claims that he saw Baelish betray Ned in a vision.
 Baelish then realizes that the "trial" is merely a show and he has essentially been brought to the hall to be killed without a proper chance to defend himself.
 Panicking, he tries to convince Sansa to speak with him alone and listen to his side of the story, but Sansa refuses, citing his earlier advice to figure out her true enemies' intentions.
-Baelish furiously orders his bannerman Yohn Royce to escort him back to the Vale, which Royce refuses.
-With nowhere left to run, Baelish gets down on his knees and emotionally begs Sansa to spare him, telling her how much he loved her and her mother.
+Baelish furiously orders his bannerman Yohn Royce to escort him back to the Vale, which Royce refuses after having heard Baelish admit to murdering Lysa.
+With nowhere left to run, Baelish gets down on his knees and emotionally begs Sansa to spare his life, telling her how much he loved her and her mother.
 Sansa reminds him that he betrayed them nonetheless and orders Arya to kill him.
-After Sansa thanks Baelish for his lessons, Arya executes him by cutting his throat with his own Valyrian dagger, therefore avenging all those killed as a result of the War of the Five Kings from Houses Stark, Baratheon, Lannister, Bolton, Frey, Greyjoy, Karstark and Umber.
+After Sansa thanks Baelish for his lessons, Arya executes him by cutting his throat with his own Valyrian dagger, therefore avenging all those killed as a result of the War of the Five Kings from Houses Stark, Baratheon, Lannister, Bolton, Frey, Greyjoy, Arryn, Tyrell, Karstark and Umber.
+His body is presumably burned afterwards to prevent him from returning as a wight.